-The Web UI presents the only access to the audit log; the audit log is not viewable from the LUI.
+The audit log may be downloaded from the Web UI or the LUI.
 The system administrator must be logged in to download the audit log.

 The TOE can store a maximum of 15,000 audit log entries.
 The TOE overwrites oldest events first if the maximum is reached.
+When the TOE reaches 13,500 entries (90% full) an email warning is sent to a set of administrator defined email addresses.
+Subsequent warnings will be emailed after every 15,000 entries if the audit log has not been cleared.